• Community Intravenous (IV) Treatment Team

 Our service

-Both Community IV services enable patients to continue their course of IV treatments at home.
-This has many benefits such as increased physical activity, better nutrition and provides patients with the chance to see friends and family more regularly.
-It is a very safe way of caring for patients who need IV therapy but don’t need to stay in hospital.
+Community IV services allow patients to continue their course of intravenous (IV) treatment at home.
+This has many benefits, including increased physical activity, improved nutrition, and more opportunities to see friends and family.
+It's a safe and effective way to care for patients who need IV therapy but do not need to stay in hospital.

-The Community IV therapy nurse will assess the patient whilst in hospital, provide service information, gain consent and support the discharge process.
-The hospital will then notify the Community IV therapy nurse of the patient's discharge date and time and we will plan your first visit.
+A Community IV Therapy Nurse will assess the patient in hospital, explain the service, gain consent, and support the discharge process.
+The hospital will notify the Community IV Therapy Nurse of the patient's discharge date and time, and we will plan the first home visit.

-A Community IV Therapy nurse will visit the patient at home as agreed at the hospital.
-The Community IV Therapy nurse will arrive at the scheduled time and occasionally within 1 hour of the prescribed time (before or after).
-General observations including blood pressure and temperature will be taken at your first and subsequent visits (at least once daily) and any concerns will be discussed with the patient’s medical team.
+A Community IV Therapy Nurse will visit the patient at home as agreed in hospital.
+The nurse will usually arrive at the scheduled time, but may be up to one hour early or late.
+During the visit, the nurse will take general observations, such as blood pressure and temperature.
+These checks will continue at least once a day.
+Any concerns will be discussed with the patient's medical team.

 Blood tests

-Blood tests are performed typically once a week.
-Your Community IV Therapy nurse will let the patient know when a blood test is scheduled.
-The blood test results are usually available the following day, the Community IV Therapy team will discuss the results with the hospital medical team and let the patient know if there are any changes to your treatment plan.
+Blood tests are usually done once a week.
+The nurse will let the patient know when a test is scheduled.
+Results are typically available the next day.
+The Community IV Therapy team will review the results with the hospital medical team and inform the patient of any changes to their treatment plan.

-The patient will be given written information on how to look after and monitor their IV line if they are given one.
-If they have any concerns with the line, please contact the Community IV Therapy team via the telephone numbers provided below.
+Patients will receive written information on how to care for and monitor their IV line.
+If there are any concerns, please contact the Community IV Therapy team using the phone numbers provided.

 Click here for a leaflet about the Community IV Central service.